Dollar slides on Fed shift; yen surges after Abe resignation

 In practice, market participants expect that this means the current ultra-low rates will stay lower for longer, thereby pressuring the dollar.
 After recovering from an initial slide on Thursday immediately after Powell's speech, the dollar weakened once again overnight.

-The euro's ascent puts it closer to a technical level of $1.19, said Brien, which it has tested periodically over the last month.
+The euro's ascent puts it closer to a technical level near $1.19, which it has tested periodically over the past month, investors said.

-"If it goes through it, it could be a significant moment," he said.
-"The (Fed's) new stance on inflation gives it an opportunity to retest it."

 Currency markets were broadly pro-risk.
 The New Zealand dollar NZD=D3 hit its highest against the U.S. dollar since January while the Australian dollar rose to its highest since December 2018 AUD=D3.